Aryansh-S/USACO/README.md

 # Book

 [Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).
+- At this point in time, there is also an ongoing DP handout I am creating.
+When done, it is expected to serve as a great reference without prerequisites.

 You should check out the sources provided in the "Books" folder -- they are particularly good for competitive programming.